RateGain-logo-Vivid-Lavender

 • Regional integration depth can vary outside Europe

-There is no single best booking engine for every hotel.
-The right choice depends on your property size, existing tech stack, distribution mix, and how closely you want booking data connected to the rest of your commercial operations.
-The priority is finding a platform that works with your current systems, supports both direct and indirect channels, and can scale with your business.
+The best booking engine depends on your property size, existing tech stack, distribution strategy, and how closely you want booking data connected with the rest of your commercial operations.
+No single platform is the best fit for every hotel.
+The priority is choosing a solution that works with your current systems, supports both direct and indirect channels, and can scale with your business over time.

 As you evaluate options, focus on conversion performance, mobile experience, integration depth, reporting visibility, and ease of implementation.
-Real-world testing reveals more than a feature list.
-Ask each vendor for their average page load time, a live demo on mobile, a sample enterprise dashboard, and a reference customer in your region.
+Real-world testing often reveals more than feature lists alone.

-As traveller expectations keep shifting toward mobile-first, multilingual, and AI-assisted booking journeys, modern booking technology will play a growing role in revenue performance.
-Hotels that invest in the right platform now will be better positioned to capture direct demand while maintaining strong OTA partnerships.
+As traveler expectations continue to shift toward mobile-first, multilingual, and low-friction booking experiences, modern booking technology will play a growing role in revenue performance.
+Hotels that invest in the right platform now will be better positioned to capture more direct demand while maintaining strong OTA partnerships.

-Book a demo to see how UNO by RateGain can support conversion, distribution, parity, and AI-assistant booking in one platform.
+Book a demo to see how UNO by RateGain can support conversion, distribution, and rate parity in one platform.

 Frequently Asked Questions

-A hotel booking engine is software on your website that lets guests check availability, select rooms, and complete reservations directly with your property, without being redirected to a third-party site.
+A hotel booking engine is software on your website that lets guests check availability, select rooms, and complete reservations directly with your property, without redirecting to a third-party site.

-Pricing varies significantly by provider.
-Some charge monthly subscriptions, some take a per-booking commission, others use performance-based models, and a few combine fixed fees with variable costs tied to booking volume.
-Compare total cost of ownership, not headline pricing.
+Pricing varies widely by provider.
+Some charge monthly subscriptions, others take a per-booking commission, some use performance-based models, and a few combine fixed fees with variable costs based on booking volume.

-A booking engine handles direct reservations on your own website.
+A booking engine handles direct reservations on your website.
 A channel manager distributes your rates and availability to OTAs and other third-party booking platforms.
-Most hotels benefit from using both, and the two work best when connected so that inventory stays accurate across every channel.
+Most hotels benefit from using both.

 Yes.
 Even small properties benefit from capturing direct bookings through their website.
-A booking engine gives guests a direct path to reserve alongside your OTA listings, and every direct booking adds to your revenue mix while reducing commission costs.
+A booking engine gives guests another way to reserve alongside OTA listings, and every direct booking adds to your revenue mix.

-Setup timelines vary by provider and property complexity.
-Some platforms, such as UNO, go live within 3 days for standard implementations.
-Enterprise deployments with complex integrations and custom configurations may take several weeks.
+Setup timelines vary by provider and property size.
+Some platforms go live within 24 hours, while enterprise deployments with complex integrations and custom configurations may take several weeks.

 With a decade of full-funnel marketing experience and eight years in travel and hospitality, Kushal Walia brings a data-first approach to brand, consumer insight, and storytelling.
 He was recognized with the ET Shark Award for Best B2B Marketing Campaign and named one of the Most Admired Brand Leaders at the World Brand Congress, with his work on State of Distribution reflecting his belief in research-led, insight-driven marketing.